Titanic (1997 film): Casting

+Filming

-Principal photography for Titanic began on July 31, 1996 at Dartmouth, Nova Scotia, with the filming of the modern-day expedition scenes aboard the Akademik Mstislav Keldysh.
-In September 1996, the production moved to the newly built Fox Baja Studios in Rosarito, Mexico, where a full-scale RMS Titanic had been constructed.
+Principal photography began on July 31, 1996 at Dartmouth, Nova Scotia.
+The modern-day expedition scenes were shot aboard the Akademik Mstislav Keldysh.
+In September, the production moved to the newly built Fox Baja Studios in Rosarito, Mexico, where a full-scale Titanic replica had been constructed.
 The poop deck was built on a hinge that could rise from zero to 90 degrees in a few seconds, just as the ship's stern rose during the sinking.
 For the safety of the stuntmen, many props were made of foam rubber.
 By November 15, the boarding scenes were being shot.
-Cameron chose to build his RMS Titanic on the starboard side as a study of weather data revealed it was a prevailing north-to-south wind, which blew the funnel smoke aft.
+Cameron built his Titanic on the starboard side as a study of weather data revealed it was a prevailing north-to-south wind, which blew the funnel smoke aft.
 This posed a problem for shooting the ship's departure from Southampton, as it was docked on its port side.
 Implementation of written directions, as well as props and costumes, had to be reversed; for example, if someone walked to their right in the script, they had to walk left during shooting.
 In post-production, the film was flipped to the correct direction.
 A full-time etiquette coach was hired to instruct the cast in the manners of the upper class gentility in 1912.
-Despite this, several critics picked up on anachronisms in the film, not least involving the two main stars.
+Despite this, several critics noted anachronisms.

-Cameron sketched Jack's nude portrait of Rose for a scene which he feels has the backdrop of repression.
-"You know what it means for her, the freedom she must be feeling.
+Cameron sketched Jack's portrait of Rose; Winslet posed in a bathing suit.
+Cameron felt the scene had a backdrop of repression and freedom: "You know what it means for her, the freedom she must be feeling.
 It's kind of exhilarating for that reason," he said.
-The nude scene was DiCaprio and Winslet's first scene together.
-"It wasn't by any kind of design, although I couldn't have designed it better.
-There's a nervousness and an energy and a hesitance in them," Cameron stated.
-"They had rehearsed together, but they hadn't shot anything together.
+The sketching scene was DiCaprio and Winslet's first scene together.
+Cameron said: "It wasn't by any kind of design, although I couldn't have designed it better.
+There's a nervousness and an energy and a hesitance in them.
+They had rehearsed together, but they hadn't shot anything together.
 If I'd had a choice, I probably would have preferred to put it deeper into the body of the shoot."
 Cameron said he and his crew "were just trying to find things to shoot" because the big set "wasn't ready for months, so we were scrambling around trying to fill in anything we could get to shoot."
-After seeing the scene on film, Cameron felt it worked out considerably well.
+Cameron felt the final scene worked well.